coralogix/terraform-coralogix-aws/CONTRIBUTING.md

 We require all of our commits to be signed, please make sure they are signed by following [this guide](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Requried changes
-When you submit a change to a module you will need to make sure that you made all of the necessary changes:
+When you submit a change you will need to make sure that you made all of the necessary changes:
-- Update the CHANGELOG.md file of the module
+- Update the CHANGELOG.md file
 - In case you add a variable make sure that you also add him to the example/<module name>/variable.tf and README files